-South Bank (A Rural Bank), Inc. was originally organized by a group of Cagayan de Oro businessmen in 1993 as Kagay-anon Rural Bank (Cagayan de Oro) Inc., and the only rural banking institution in Cagayan de Oro City at that time when establishment of bank branches was not yet liberalized.
+South Bank (A Rural Bank), Inc. was originally organized by a group of Cagayan de Oro businessmen in 1993 as Kagay-anon Rural Bank (Cagayan de Oro) Inc.It was the only rural banking institution in Cagayan de Oro City at that time since establishment of bank branches was not yet liberalized.

-Sometime in 1999, the Bank was acquired by the A Brown Group of Companies, the foremost real estate developer/owner of Xavier Estates and other real estate developments.
-Said conglomerate is led by Dr. Walter B. Brown, a noted businessman who is also in power, mining, and other businesses.
-It was then a single-branch banking unit, and was renamed South Bank, Inc.
+Sometime in 1999, the Bank was acquired by the A Brown Group of Companies, the real estate developer/owner of Xavier Estates.
+The A Brown conglomerate is led by Dr. Walter B. Brown, a noted businessman who is also in power, mining, and other businesses.
+Kagay-anon Rural Bank was then a singlebranch banking unit, and was renamed South Bank, Inc. by the Brown Group.

-In 2004, the Bank was acquired by the Zealep Group of Companies led by Dr. Rafaelita P. Pelaez, and has since grown from one (1) single branch rural bank to seven (7) branches and a fully-organized Head Office.
+In 2004, the Bank was acquired by the Zealep Group of Companies led by Dr. Pelaez, and has since grown from one single branch rural bank to seven branches with a fully-organized Head Office.
+South Bank is a key member of the Zealep Group owned by the Pelaez family, with interest in education (Liceo de Cagayan University and the Cagayan de Oro Academy of International Education, Inc.), real estate, and finance.

-South Bank offers an array of products and services to the public, including Lending, Deposit Taking and Other Services like G-Cash, Bills Payment and Point of Sale Transactions (POS).
+South Bank offers an array of products and services to the public, including Lending, Deposit Taking and other services like G-Cash, True Money, Bills Payment and Point of Sale Transactions (POS).